 How Bodybuilding is Scored

-The International Federation of Bodybuilding and Fitness (IFBB) Pro League has developed a comprehensive scoring system for bodybuilding competitions.
+The International Federation of Bodybuilding and Fitness (IFBB) Pro League runs professional bodybuilding.
+They have a special way of scoring bodybuilding contests.

-involves seven judges who evaluate each competitor based on three key factors: size, symmetry, and muscularity.
+Seven judges evaluate each competitor on three important aspects: muscle size, body symmetry, and muscularity.

-To ensure fairness, the highest and lowest scores from each judge are dropped, and the remaining scores are calculated to determine the average score.
+To make sure the scoring is fair, the highest and lowest scores from each judge don’t count.
+The rest of the scores are added up and averaged to figure out the final score.

-In the Mr. Olympia competition, competitors are ranked on a 1–15 scale.
-Interestingly, the overall winner of the competition is not the competitor with the highest score, but the one with the lowest overall score.
+In the Mr. Olympia contest, competitors are ranked on a scale from 1 to 15.
+But in a twist, the winner isn’t the person with the highest score, but the one with the lowest overall score!

-This scoring system is designed to identify the athlete with the most balanced and impressive physique.
+This scoring system was made to find the athlete with the most balanced and impressive body.

 The Judging Process

-This round is crucial, as it often determines the majority of the final scores.
+This part is really important because it often decides most of the final scores.

 How Different Divisions Are Judged

-Each division in bodybuilding and fitness competitions has its own unique set of judging criteria, emphasizing different aspects of physique, conditioning, and presentation.
+Each division in bodybuilding and fitness competitions has its own unique set of judging criteria.
+The criteria emphasize different aspects of physique, conditioning, and presentation.
 Here’s a brief overview of how each division is judged:

 Men’s Open Bodybuilding/212

-In Men’s open bodybuilding and the 212 Division, competitors are judged based on muscle size, definition, symmetry, and overall balance.
+Competitors in Men’s open bodybuilding and the 212 Division are judged based on muscle size, definition, symmetry, and overall balance.
 Stage presence and posing skills are also essential factors.

-The primary difference between these two divisions is the maximum weight limit for the 212 category, which is 212 pounds for competitors under 5’5″ and increases by 7 pounds for each additional inch of height.
+The primary difference between these two divisions is the maximum weight limit for the 212 category.
+Competitors under 5’5″ must weigh 212 pounds.
+Taller competitors can weigh 7 pounds more for each additional inch of height.

 Classic Physique